 Our Spike Bow Tutorial helps you create a unique bow that can be festive for the holidays or made to match any outfit.
 The technique is simple and easy to achieve.
 Read more to check out the awesome instructions.

 Hello!
-It’s Brynde again from Simple Design Bows.
+It’s Brynde again from The Ribbon Retreat.
 Today I will be sharing my Spike Bow Tutorial!

 The supplies I used are listed below.
 The Ribbon Retreat carries most everything